Public cautioned about email scam

 Investment fraud is where someone tries to get you to make an investment decision based on false or misleading information.

-The Provincial Government is not involved in any way with promoting or endorsing investment or cryptocurrency schemes.
+The province is not involved in any way with promoting or endorsing investment or cryptocurrency schemes.
 Claims of huge returns and high-pressure sales tactics are often warning signs for the public that something is too good to be true.

 Anyone who may have concerns or who receives a suspicious communication should immediately report it to the Canadian Anti-Fraud Centre or local police.